Lisdexamfetamine (By mouth)

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - It is best to take this medicine in the morning.
-This medicine could make it harder for you to sleep if you take it in the afternoon or evening.
+It may be hard for you to sleep if you take it in the afternoon or evening.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.